 Minnesota Places a Two Year Moratorium on Green Burials

-The state has passed a law effective July 1, 2023 that bans new cemeteries from offering green burials for the next two years.
+The state passed a law effective July 1, 2023 that bans new cemeteries from offering green burials for the next two years.
 The decision was made in response to concerns from local residents regarding 20-acres of land in Blackhoof Township that was purchased with the intention of establishing a green burial ground.
-Many of the concerns voiced, such as worries about smell, animals digging up bodies, or groundwater being affected, are unfounded
+Many of the concerns voiced, such as worries about smell, animals digging up bodies, or groundwater being affected, are unfounded.

-This decision is particularly concerning as it may impact people’s right to a good death and religious freedom, particularly for people of Muslim and Jewish faiths who have always practiced a form of “green” burial.
+These decision is particularly concerning as it may impact people’s right to a good death and religious freedom, particularly for people of Muslim and Jewish faiths who have always practiced a form of “green” burial.
 “It seems to be a careless decision here by the state,” said Jaylani Hussein, executive director of the Minnesota Chapter of the Council on American-Islamic Relations.

 The Green Burial Council, which is the certifying body for green burial grounds in the U.S. has released a statement on the moratorium.
 Learn more about this story in the MinnPost.